 Implement effective measures to control dust, pavement contamination, and the scattering of loose particles during planing and cleaning operations.

-If damage the adjacent pavement, repair the damaged area to the Engineer’s satisfaction.
+If planing damages the adjacent pavement, repair the damaged area to the Engineer’s satisfaction.
 Ensure that the repaired area matches the adjacent pavement in terms of smoothness and mix type.

 254.04 Surface Patching.
 Patch areas of the planed surface that the Engineer designates to have spalling or dislodged unsound pavement.
 Before patching, clean areas of loose material, coat with 407.02 asphalt material, and fill with Item 448, Type 1 material.
 Level and compact new material flush to the adjacent planed pavement.